Twilight sleep: Popularity in New York City

 A June 1914 McClure's Magazine article titled, "Painless Childbirth" published by Marguerite Tracy and Constance Leupp about twilight sleep was instrumental in increasing awareness of the procedure in the United States.
 The article garnered a massive public response, prompting thousands of women to write the magazine asking for information about doctors able to perform the method.
 In the year after the publication of the McClure article, several books such as Motherhood without Pain were published that universally praised the procedure.
 Newspapers and magazines began pressuring American obstetricians to adopt the method of pain management in their own clinics.
 Twilight sleep gained a "faddish" popularity in New York City from 1914 to 1916.

-In 1915, the New York Times published an article on twilight sleep and the work of Hanna Rion, or Mrs. Frank Ver Beck, who had recently written a book entitled The Truth About Twilight Sleep.
-In that article, Rion said that the consensus of 69 medical reports she had looked at said that "scopolamin-morphin is without danger to the child".
+In 1915, the New York Times published an article on twilight sleep and the work of Hanna Rion Ver Beck, who had recently written a book entitled The Truth About Twilight Sleep.
+In that article, Beck said that the consensus of 69 medical reports she had looked at said that "scopolamin-morphin is without danger to the child".

 Despite its popularity among patients, twilight sleep faced serious resistance from American doctors.
 Many physicians accused Gauss and Kronig of propagandizing women for financial gain.
 Because the treatment's greatest popularity overlapped with World War I, women who advocated for the German technique were also accused of being disloyal to the United States.

 Decline

 The use of twilight sleep began to decline in the United States after 1916 due to a number of factors.
 In the setting of New York City, it was extremely difficult to perform properly according to the Freiburg method.
 The dosages of morphine and scopolamine needed to be precise to avoid overdose, and NYC hospitals typically lacked the private, quiet birthing rooms like those used in Freiburg for sensory isolation.
 At its peak, there was such demand from women for twilight sleep that many physicians who were not adequately trained in the technique felt that the success of their obstetric practices depended on offering it.
 Thus, many untrained nurses and physicians were administering morphine and scopolamine at improper dosages, leading to a high rate of errors.
-Also contributing was the fact that twilight sleep did not actually cause a painless childbirth—the scopolamine produced amnesia, so the user did not remember the pain.
+Also contributing was that twilight sleep did not actually cause a painless childbirth—the scopolamine produced amnesia, so the user did not remember the pain.